scds/intro-regex/lessons/lesson1.md

 ### Whitespace

 The \s metacharacter matches any whitespace character, which includes spaces, tabs, newlines, null characters, and carriage returns.
+With a simple test string such as this one, it will only highlight the spaces.
+However, if you were to create a couple paragraphs, the tabs at the start of each paragraph as well as the newline (enter) characters will also be highlighted.

 <img src="../assets/img/basic6.png" width="100%" style="border: 2px solid #000;">